Vanilla-OS/website/_posts/2023-07-05-vanilla-os-orchid-devlog.md

 ## Apx GUI

 But wait, there's more!
 Vanilla OS Orchid aims to be as user-friendly and general-purpose as possible, and most of our efforts has directed towards achieving that.
-That's why we have further simplified developers lives by introducing Apx GUI — a tool that allows you to manage subsystems, stacks, and package managers through a streamlined and intuitive interface.
+That's why we have further simplified developers' lives by introducing Apx GUI — a tool that allows you to manage subsystems, stacks, and package managers through a streamlined and intuitive interface.

 ![Apx GUI](/assets/uploads/apx-gui.webp)

-Apx GUI is designed and created for developers who needs to work with multiple subsystems simultaneously without relying on the command line or remember various flags it supports.
+Apx GUI is designed and created for developers who require working with multiple subsystems simultaneously without relying on the command line or remembering various flags it supports.

 ### Features